Avi Nesher: Film career

+Personal life

+He is married to the Israeli artist, Irish Nesher, whom he met when she was an extra on his 1984 film, Rage and Glory.

+In 2018, Nesher's seventeen-year-old son, Ari, was killed in a hit and run by driver, Manamto Asefa in Tel Aviv.

+His daughter, Tom Nesher, is also a director.

 Awards and recognition

 In 2008, Nesher received the Extraordinary Achievement Award at the Jerusalem Film Festival.
 In 2009 he won the Cinematic Excellence Award at the Haifa Film Festival and was accorded a star on "The Avenue of the Stars" - an honor rarely bestowed on directors.
 In 2010 Nesher received the Landau Award for Excellence in the Arts.
 In 2017, Nesher received the Outstanding Achievement Award from the Israeli National Association of Theatres Owners, their highest award for cinematic box-office success.